fulldotdev/starter/src/content/pages/blog/example-post4.md

   title: Getting Started with Fulldev Starter Template
   description: Learn how to set up and start developing with the Fulldev Starter Template.

-tagline: "2024-03-15"
 heading: Getting Started with Fulldev Starter Template
-text: Discover how to quickly set up your development environment and begin creating with Fulldev UI.
+description: Discover how to quickly set up your development environment and begin creating with Fulldev UI.
 ---

 ## Quick Start Guide